gnudles/dart_opencl/README.md

 This is a wrapper of the OpenCL library for the Dart programming language.

+It is tailored toward desktop environments, currently tested only for linux.

 Currently under development.
 WIP.

 Implemented features: partial device & platform query.